fc92/poker/README.md

 Server and console client are written in pure Go language.

-The same binary is used with different parameters to start a server or console client instance.
+The software is packaged as a single binary file for each supported platform.
+The same file is used with different parameters to start a server or a client instance from a text console.

 It should be possible to write other client implementations using other languages supporting websocket and JSON.